Brunnbach (Isar): Course

 The present-day Brunnbach has its source in the bank of the Isar in the former Montgelas Garden in today's Herzogpark area of Bogenhausen.
 At its beginning, the river crosses several private grounds and partly flows in pipes.
 A public lawn follows at the Brunnbachleite.
 After the inn "Wirtshaus im Grüntal" that was closed 2001, the stream runs through private grounds, then follows the Mittlere-Isar-Kanal (a canal) in straight line, flows through the aera of the district St. Emmeram of the Bogenhausen district and flows after about 500 meters through a sewer pipe under the Mittlere-Isar-Kanal.
 On the isle of the Isar in Oberföhring, it supplies a pond by means of a pumping station in the landmarked "Pumpenwärterhäuschen" (house of pumping engineer).
-The majority of its water reaches the surface at the north of the St. Emmeram bridge from a stone mouth designed as foutain, and then flows into the Isar in two arms.
+The majority of its water reaches the surface at the north of the St. Emmeram bridge from a stone mouth designed as fountain, and then flows into the Isar in two arms.